vipulchib/AWS-VPC-Migrate-from-VGW-to-Arista-vEOS-Router/README.md

      created VPC Peering connection.
      - Routing entries for VPC-1 facing subnet in the Transit VPC's connectivity to the vEOS Router in VPC-1 via previously created VPC Peering connection.
+     - vEOS Router instances, their respective Interfaces and Elastic IP's for reachability from the Internet.
      - Remove and clean the following:
           - The Customer Gateway.
           - The VPN Gateway and its attachment to the VPC.